Facts About Sonoma Wine Country

 Two prime reasons: climate and soil.
 Sonoma County offers grape growers a wide variety of climate and soil conditions, known as terroir.

-Another remarkable feature here is the wide-ranging nature of the soil.
-With the Mayacamas Mountains, the rolling hills of the Carneros, the Russian River Valley, coastal hills, and other geographical features, Sonoma County has more soil types than all of France, with soils ranging from rich and loamy to volcanic/rocky and well drained.
+Also remarkable here is the wide-ranging nature of the soil.
+With the Mayacamas Mountains, the rolling hills of the Carneros, the Russian River Valley, coastal hills, and other geographical features, Sonoma County has more soil types than all of France, ranging from rich and loamy to volcanic/rocky and well drained.